We-R22/pid_tuning/README.md

 <img src="https://user-images.githubusercontent.com/78234785/171198689-625696f3-718c-4b88-835d-449f85a59914.png" width="400" height="400">
 </p>

+Where J and M are the discrete trajectories of the joint and cartesian space respectively needed for the implementation.

 ## Compatibility with ROS Controllers
 This package works for specific [ros_control](http://wiki.ros.org/ros_control).
 Here is a list of the controllers that you can use with this package:
 Markup :